Cohomology of complete unordered flag manifolds: Introduction

 \textbf{Convention.} In the rest of this paper, $\F$ will denote a field and $p$ will denote a prime.
 The cohomological degree of a cohomology class $\gamma$ will be denoted by $|\gamma|$.\\

-\textbf{Acknowledgements.} The first author would like to thank Prof. Paolo Salvatore for the helpful conversation and acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.\\ The second author expresses their gratitude to Prof. Alejandro Adem for engaging discussions that significantly contributed to the research presented in this paper.
+\textbf{Acknowledgements.} The first author would like to thank Prof. Paolo Salvatore for the helpful conversation and for suggesting the use of regular sequences, and Prof. Ben Knudsen for an email exchange about representation stability.
+He also acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.

+The second author expresses their gratitude to Prof. Alejandro Adem for engaging discussions that significantly contributed to the research presented in this paper.